briansunter/graph/site/src/content/logseq/issue-15.md

 One of my main goals was to get more physically healthy and I've made some progress.
 Spending more time outside, waking up around sunrise, and starting my day with a nice walk has reset my sleep cycle, whereas before I used to stay up pretty late.

 Another favorite activity has been meal prepping.
-Grilled meats and veggies on the outdoor grill has been a great meal prep hack since it's so tasty and healthy.
-Plus it's a really nice to be outside and hang out while cooking.
+I've been improving my cooking skills and learning how to cook better healthy meals for myself.
+Grilled meats and veggies on the outdoor grill have been a great meal prep hack since it's so tasty and healthy.
+Plus it's really nice to be outside and hang out while cooking.

 ![Grilled meat meal prep](/assets/IMG_2702_2_1710987614171_0.jpeg)